plastyk/silverstripe-dashboard/docs/en/customisation-extra-search-panels.md

     - DashboardSearchResultExtension
 ```

-We then call `?flush=all` in the browser URL to have the new templates and class picked up by SilverStripe.
+We then call `?flush=all` in the browser URL to have the new template and class picked up by SilverStripe.

-We can now see we have a locations panel in our search results:
+We can now see the dashboard searches over locations:

 ![Dashboard module extra search panel screenshot](images/dashboard-module-extra-search-panel.png)